ZoharEShtamberg/PA-LU/README.md

 5. **Tridiagonal Matrix**: Common in numerical methods for differential equations
 6. **Large Banded Matrix**: Demonstrates performance on larger systems (50×50)
 7. **Toeplitz Matrix**: Illustrates decomposition of matrices with constant diagonals
+8. **Large Random Matrix**: Tests the algorithm on a large randomly generated matrix

 Each example verifies the decomposition by computing the error between PA and LU.